Outcome statement

-The provider* must acknowledge and transparently manage all complaints* and feedback* and use complaints* and feedback* to contribute to the continuous improvement* of aged care services.
+The provider must acknowledge and transparently manage all complaints and feedback and use complaints and feedback to contribute to the continuous improvement of funded aged care services.

 Actions